ielab/semantic-similarity/README.md

 # semantic-similarity
-This project calculates the semantic similarity using several methods between a pair of words from an ElasticSearch index.
+This project calculates the semantic similarity using several methods between a pair of words.
-Currently there is only Document Cosine Similarity.
-Other measures such as +PMI and NLP will be added.
+Elasticsearch indexes are supported with cosine similarity and +PMI and word2vec with cosine similarity.
+It also evaluates the correlation between two sets of similarity measures.

 ## usage
-Download the similarity.py file and run the program.
-It will prompt the user for the link to the index, the words to compare, and the comparison method.
-Some modules may need to be installed before running.
+The program can be used either as a library or run from the terminal.

+### library
+Instantiate the collection to be used, either from an elasticsearch index or word2vec binary file.
+Instantiate the similarity class to be used.
+Pass this into the similarity method of the collection as well as the two strings to compare.
+There is also a fromFile method that can be used to calculate the similarity for each pair of values in a file and writes the result to similarity.txt.

+### terminal
+Run main.py.
+It will prompt for various information, such as the collection and similarity class to use.
+Follow the prompts and type in the information it requires.
+The results will be written to a file the program creates, similarity.txt

+### evaluation
+evaluation.py calculates a pearson or spearman correlation between two sets of similarities.
+The two files need to contain the same word pairs in the same order and have one similarity value on each line.

 ### requirements
-- An elasticsearch index with the documents to be used must first be created
+- An elasticsearch index or word2vec binary file are needed.
-- The following python modules are needed: scipy elasticsearch sklearn numpy
+- The following python modules are needed: scipy elasticsearch sklearn numpy gensim

 ## testing
-To be added
+Run TestMethods.py.